-“Good Riddance (Time of Your Life)” – Green Day
+1. “Good Riddance (Time of Your Life)” – Green Day

 This great song by Green Day is a great choice for beginners, because it only contains four chords: G, Cadd9, D, and Em.
 Don’t let the Cadd9 business scare you; it’s basically just a modified G chord with the middle finger on the A string and the index finger on the D string on the second fret.
 The basic melody and picking pattern of the song can also be played on just a few notes until you feel confident enough to add in the rest while you strum.

-“Bad Moon Rising” – Creedence Clearwater Revival
+2. “Bad Moon Rising” – Creedence Clearwater Revival

 This 1960s classic by CCR uses only the chords D, A, and G, and is great for players just starting out.
 You may want to listen to the song while strumming to get the timing just right, but it’s a fairly simple song to learn overall.

-“Mama Tried” – Merle Haggard
+3. “Mama Tried” – Merle Haggard

 Another popular tune from the 1960s, “Mama Tried” is a three-chord song: D and G are the primary chords, while A7 (a slight variation of the A chord) is also used.
 When you feel like you’ve got the rhythm down, consider learning the intro and guitar solo, as well!

-“Sweet Home Alabama” – Lynyrd Skynyrd
+4. “Sweet Home Alabama” – Lynyrd Skynyrd

 With an intro that is instantly recognizable to Southern rock fans everywhere, “Sweet Home Alabama” is a popular song to learn.
 The picking pattern may sound intimidating at first, but it is really just a few notes played on the D, Cadd9, and G chord progression.
 Try working on the strumming pattern before moving on to the individual notes so you can get a feel for the rhythm of the song.

-“Come As You Are” – Nirvana
+5. “Come As You Are” – Nirvana

 Considered by many grunge fans to be one of the signature songs of the early 90s, “Come As You Are” is a must-learn song for any player.
 The chords used are barre chords, so a true beginner might find them difficult, but the intro riff is surprisingly easy to learn and is sure to be a hit when played for friends and fans of Nirvana and grunge music in general.
 Check out the intro tab here.

-“Check Yes or No” – George Strait
+6. “Check Yes or No” – George Strait

 One of George Strait’s most popular songs, “Check Yes or No” is played using only three major chords and one minor chord.
 The catchy intro is a D, A, G progression, and each chord is played twice before starting the pattern over again.

-“Ring of Fire” – Johnny Cash
+7. “Ring of Fire” – Johnny Cash

 If Elvis was the King of rock & roll, Johnny Cash was undoubtedly the King of three-chord songs.
 After you get the basic strumming pattern down, try to master the intro: it’s guaranteed to stay in your head for days.

-“Strong Enough” – Sheryl Crow
+8. “Strong Enough” – Sheryl Crow

 “Strong Enough” is one of Sheryl Crow’s most popular songs, and it’s a great beginner song to learn on the acoustic guitar.
 Although the picking pattern might be a little tricky at first for a true beginner, the chords can be strummed while filler notes are added in to give the song a fuller sound.

-“Long Time Gone” – Dixie Chicks
+9. “Long Time Gone” – Dixie Chicks

 If you’re a fan of contemporary country music, “Long Time Gone” is an excellent, catchy song to add to your ever-expanding repertoire.
 It is another example of a song that uses only three chords for the majority of the piece, with an E added to the end of the bridge for variation.